 Realizing the Promise of Cities

-At each MIP meeting, we aim to send mayors back to their home cities with three to four new policy ideas they can implement immediately.
-The innovation doesn’t end when the meetings are over.
-The Mayors Innovation Project connects mayors and staff to the technical assistance they seek in implementing progressive policies that benefit their citizens and our country.
+At each Mayors Innovation Project meeting, we aim to send you back to your city with three to four new policy ideas you can implement immediately.
+The Mayors Innovation Project connects mayors and staff to technical assistance as you implement policies that benefit your constituents and our country.